willmcgugan/fireworks2026/README.md

-# A countdown to 2026 in your terminal.
+# New Year's Fireworks Simulator in your Terminal

 At your desk for New Years?
 Crack open a beer and a terminal.
 Run this app, and wait for the fireworks!